Rickyc14/Apple-Amazon-Google-Analysis/README.md

 When dealing with stocks though, it's better to look at <strong>changes</strong> rather than absolute values.
 The plot on the <strong>right shows absolute</strong> stock prices, and on the <strong> left: investors' earnings </strong> over the given period.
-This is done with a simple, but efficient approach: dividing the stock's current value by its original value, and then subtracting one from it -- since the initial capital can't be seen as earnings.<br>
+The latter is determined with a simple, but efficient approach: dividing the stock's current value by its original value, and then subtracting one from it -- since the initial capital can't be seen as earnings.<br>

 <br>
 <p float="left">